 Bukhari H. 1503, Muslim H. 963, Abu Daud H. 1611, Tirmidhi H., Ibn Majah H. 1826, Nasai H. 2500.

-Is it obligatory to pay zakat al-Fitr on a person who breaks the fast?
+Is it obligatory to pay Zakat al Fitr for a person who breaks the fast?

-It is obligatory to pay zakat al-Fitr on a person who breaks the fast?
+It is obligatory to pay zakat al-Fitr for a person who breaks the fast?

 Narrated Ibn ‘Umar: The Prophet (peace and blessings of Allah be upon him) made it obligatory on every Muslim man and woman, free slave and young and old,